antelopezyl1/hw2-github/README.md

 This repo ships an OpenAPI 3.1 contract (openapi.yml) and a Prism mock for development and testing without the real backend.

+## References
+- Some code templates were assisted by ChatGPT:
+  - `webClientBuilder` in `GitHubConfig`
+  - Method-chain template for `gitHubWebClient` HTTP CRUD in `GitHubService`
+  - `mockMvc` template for `healthzTest` in `HealthControllerTest`

+Building a service wrapping the GitHub REST API for single repository issues

+.API Documentation
+We use the OpenAPI 3.1 specification to document our API.
+The main specification file is located at `openapi.yml`.

 ## Quickstart
 ```bash
 # start mock on 8080